brianrainey/brianrainey.github.com/_posts/2015-07-08-my-linux-rig.md

 layout: post
 ---

-I'm proud and honoured to feature on
+It's an honour to feature on
 [My Linux Rig](http://www.mylinuxrig.com/post/123471753523/the-linux-setup-brian-rainey-software-engineer)
 this week.